Travelling by private jet is both luxurious and fast. And there are many different categories of jet available, but how fast do airplanes go?

 It is powered by two Pratt & Whitney PW814GA turbojet engines that allow it to reach speeds of up to 1143 km/h (mach 0.925).

 1. Cessna citation X+

 The Citation X+ is the big winner in its category.
 Launched in 2010 by Cessna as a more modern version of the Citation X, it has a range of 6,410 km.
 Its spacious cabin can carry between 8 and 13 passengers.

 Its two Rolls-Royce AE3007CE turbojet engines allow it to fly at a maximum speed of 1194 km/h (mach 0.935).

-Its capacities allow it to climb to an altitude of 14,300 metres in just 24 minutes and to make a Los Angeles – New York flight in less than 4 hours.
+It can reach an altitude of 14,300 metres in just 24 minutes and fly from Los Angeles to New York in less than 4 hours.
 Unfortunately, Cessna ceased production of the Citation X+ in 2018 and there are only 23 of this model in the world.